ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-07-hello-world-python-style.md

 **Cost:** Cheapish... $31.99

-**Setup:** There is no prerequisite software to install and the book does a great of getting you up and running with Python via dowload.
+**Setup:** There is a super easy setup procedure outlined in the book... not sure if it maintained these days but it was great to get the numerous applications required for setup installed.

 **Recommendation:***